 Willing sellers must submit an

-application (Property Nomination Form) to County Lands to have their property evaluated.
-There is no fee to apply, and the landowner may withdraw the property at any time unless the County and landowner enter into a contract for purchase of the property.
+application, or property nomination form, for their property to be evaluated.
+There is no fee to apply and a landowner may withdraw their property at any time, unless the landowner enters into a contract with Lee County for the purchase of the property.

-During the review process, the landowner may continue to market the property.
+During the review process, a landowner may continue to market the property.

-If you wish to make a donation of land to the County, please consult with a tax advisor which may prove to have significant tax advantages to the seller.
-In Section I., there is a box you may check if you wish to donate the land.
+If you wish to make a donation of land to the county, please consult with a tax advisor, which may prove to have significant tax advantages for the seller.
+In Section I, there is a box you may check if you wish to donate your land.
 All owners of record must sign the application or provide signatures on separate forms.
-The owner(s) should answer as many questions on the second page of the form as they can.
+The owner(s) should answer as many questions on the second page of the form as possible.

-It is not mandatory, but highly encouraged that the owner(s) provide as many of the following documents available.
+It is not mandatory, but highly encouraged, for the landowner(s) to provide as many of the following documents as possible.
 Providing this information may help avoid delays in the review process:

 - Copy of Real Property Appraisal Report